Variable Selection Using Nearest Neighbor Gaussian Processes: Evaluation

+Semiconductor production involves a multitude of intricate steps, commencing with the frontend phase.
+Semiconductor manufacturing is renowned for their high-tech setups, characterized by intricate processes, extensive automation, and significant levels of digitalization (\cite{Waschneck2017,Lee2023}).
+Following the frontend phase, wafers progress to an interim storage facility.
+Subsequently, they move into the second and final production phase, known as the backend.
+In this stage, wafers undergo processes where they are divided into individual chips, affixed onto a lead frame, and ultimately packaged and sealed.

-In this section, real-world data originating from the so-called semiconductor frontend production is considered \citep{Pleschberger2021}.
-In this production chain, a wafer, i.e. a slice based on semiconductor material, goes through hundreds of process steps resulting in thousands of semiconductor devices on the wafer.
-During each process step, several sensors mounted on the process equipment record physical parameters like gas flow, voltage, temperature, etc. resulting in so-called time-dependent trace data.
-From this trace data, so-called key numbers are extracted, which are simple statistical quantities like mean, standard deviation or maximum used to monitor the process stability.
-After frontend production, each device on the wafer is fastidiously tested in order to meet the customer's requirements resulting in the so-called wafer test data.
-These are analog test procedures measuring quantities like current, voltage or resistance.
-Now, if certain wafer test parameters are conspicuous and lead to potentially high failures, the root cause must be found in frontend production.
-The following analysis is intended to identify important influencing variables in order to identify processes in frontend production causing the variation at the end.
-The selected and prepared dataset includes $228$ observations from $77$ possible predictors (key numbers) extracted from trace data of two crucial process steps.
-The target variable is an analog measurement from the wafer test data describing the wafer quality.
-The higher the measured value the worse the quality.
-Prior to the analysis we have scaled the predictors and zero centered the target variable.
-Moreover, the complete dataset was randomly partitioned into a training and a testing dataset.
-Both datasets are equal sized.
+The frontend production process involves transforming semiconductor material slices (wafers) through hundreds of steps.
+Throughout each step, various sensors on the equipment record physical parameters—such as gas flow, voltage, temperature, etc. Some key numbers are derived from these records.
+These are usually statistical quantities like the recorded data's mean, standard deviation, or maximum values.
+These key numbers serve to monitor process stability.
+Once frontend production is completed, each wafer undergoes thorough testing, resulting in wafer test data.
+These tests, employing procedures that measure quantities like current, voltage, or resistance, aim to ensure each device meets its specifications.
+If specific parameters from the wafer test data stand out, potentially indicating high failure rates, the source of these issues must be traced back to the frontend production stage.
+Variable selection models help pinpoint specific production parameters that significantly impact the quality of the final product.
+We apply our approach to a data set collected in semiconductor frontend production \citep{Pleschberger2021} which comprises 228 observations derived from 77 potential predictors (key numbers).
+These predictors are extracted from data recorded during two selected process steps.
+These two steps have been found to be most critical for the final result.
+The target variable represents an analog measurement from the wafer test data, reflecting the quality of the wafer.
+Notably, higher measured values correspond to poorer quality.
+Before conducting the analysis, we standardized the predictors and centered the target variable around zero.
+Additionally, the entire dataset was randomly split into two equal-sized subsets: a training dataset and a testing dataset.
+This division ensures an unbiased evaluation and validation of the model's performance.